flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/OnboardCPP.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 FlytOS comes with pre-installed Demo apps which can be executed to do simple navigation tasks.
-All the sample applications can be found at our `github link`_.
+All the sample applications can be found on our `github`_.

 ..
 Below is a demo `youtube video <https://www.youtube.com/watch?v=rKUt884XtNg>`_ about how to execute a built-in demo-app in FlytSim.